 The Department of Dance encourages all sophomores to participate in this unique opportunity to receive individual feedback from Dance Faculty.
+Sophomores in the BA program who are applying to the BFA program are required to attend Sophomore Conferences.

 EXCESS HOURS